ByAUJay

 1) Route with a solver bus (quote → publish → status)

-For turnkey distribution, 1Click provides REST + SDKs (TS, Go, Rust) with deposit addresses, lifecycle statuses, and optional JWT to reduce fees.
-Use it to embed “Swap in one click” without touching the raw solver bus. (docs.near-intents.org)
+For seamless turnkey distribution, 1Click offers REST and SDKs (in TS, Go, and Rust) that come with deposit addresses, lifecycle statuses, and an optional JWT to help minimize fees.
+It's super handy if you want to integrate “Swap in one click” without having to dive into the raw solver bus.
+Check it out here: (docs.near-intents.org)

 2) Sign once (wallets you already support)